“As a treat for myself, I booked the 1-on-1 street photography workshop with Michiel Heijmans. I haven't regretted it for a second!

 Of course, I will share all my experiences with you and teach you to see things differently.

-You will receive my book Street Photography Bible (Photofacts, ISBN 9789492325099) so you can continue practicing after the workshop.
+You'll get my book Straatfotobijbel (Photofacts, ISBN 9789492325099) so you can keep practicing after the workshop.

 Free with the book: my online course Street Photography on Photofacts.nl (45 minutes + a 75-minute webinar).